-“Patra has brought a wealth of experience, passion and knowledge to RMH,” said Donna Hahn, vice president, Acute Care Services/Chief Nurse Executive.
-“She is a driving force behind our continued commitment to clinical excellence and is helping RMH navigate through the ever-changing health care environment.
+“Patra has brought a wealth of experience, passion and knowledge to RMH,” said Donna Hahn, vice president, acute care services and chief nurse executive.
+“She is a driving force behind our continued commitment to clinical excellence and is helping RMH navigate through the ever-changing healthcare environment.
 It is no surprise that she was given this award.”

 Reed holds a bachelor’s degree in nursing from James Madison University and a master’s degree in nursing from the University of Virginia.
 She is a certified nurse manager and leader through the American Organization of Nurse Executives Credentialing Center.
 She will begin studies at JMU in January toward a doctorate in nursing practice.